1.800.476.0016 SE HABLA ESPAÑOL

 Lithium Side Effects: What You Need to Know to Protect Yourself

 Like any medicine or substance in the natural world, awareness and care must be taken when taking herbal and mineral supplements.
 Lithium orotate is an extremely powerful naturally-occurring chemical, and therefore one must be educated as to the possible side effects of taking it.
-While we should be aware of these side effects, they are not usually common, and can also be controlled through dosage.
+While we should be aware of these side effects, they are not usually common, and can also be controlled by serving size.

-Dosage: Common dosages of lithium range from 120mg to 450 mg.
-Lithium orotate requires a lower dosage.
-It is recommended to start with a low dose, and to slowly monitor any side effects before increasing the dosage.
+Common servings of lithium range from 120 mg to 450 mg.
+Lithium orotate requires a lower amount.
+It is recommended to start with a low amount and monitor any side effects before increasing the serving size.
 What is more, side effects tend to disappear with sustained use of lithium orotate, and reputable sources state that side effects tend to be minimal, and are rarely a cause to discontinue to the use of the substance.

 Possible Side Effects of Lithium Orotate